Quickstart Tutorial

 To calculate B, we need evolutionary information about the species of the population in a parameters file.

-Copy population genetic parameters from one of the templates, e.g. Drosophila.
+Copy population genetic parameters from one of the templates, e.g. for coding (CDS) regions in Drosophila melanogaster (DroMel)

-Open ./DrosophilaParams.py in your text editor of choice.
-This file contains example popgen parameters that allow us to accurately calculate B. When calculating B for a new species you’ll need to check the literature and use informed values for your population, see Tailoring Parameters
+Open ./DroMel_Cds_Params.py in your text editor of choice.
+This file contains popgen parameters that allow us to accurately calculate B. When calculating B for a new species or annotation type you’ll need to check the literature and use informed values for your population, see Tailoring Parameters.

 Calculating a B value